JibstaMan/arachnida/README.md

 }
 ```

-Filter is especially useful in combination with `_filter`, when following all found elements will increase the amount of HTTP requests performed.
+Filter is especially useful in combination with `_follow`, when following all found elements would increase the amount of HTTP requests performed.

 ```javascript
 {